 If you’ve ever wished you could front a real, live rock band, Karaoke from Hell is for you.
 Hosted by Voodoo Doughnut co-founder Tres Shannon, the band’s repertoire includes 600 songs, and they play twice a week at clubs like Dante’s and The Secret Society.
 Rather keep your singing voice between friends?
 Voicebox can accommodate up to 20 members of your entourage with pay-by-the-hour private suites at its Northwest and Central Eastside locations.

 When it comes to professional music, Portland has all sorts of options.
-Crystal Ballroom and Roseland Theater attract all genres of current and pop musical acts to Portland’s downtown, while the Arlene Schnitzer Concert Hall hits the classics by hosting performances by the Oregon Symphony, Portland Opera and Oregon Ballet Theatre.
+The Crystal Ballroom and Roseland Theater attract all genres of current and pop musical acts to Portland’s downtown, while the Arlene Schnitzer Concert Hall hits the classics by hosting performances by the Oregon Symphony, Portland Opera and Oregon Ballet Theatre.
 Recording its popular public radio program in front of Portland audiences, Live Wire stitches together sketch comedy, music and confessionals in a variety show format.

 Comedy & more